 Early life stress (ELS) and ACEs do not mean the same thing, although each carries a potential for triggering CNS dysregulation.
 "ELS" is a general term used for stress occurring in the prenatal and early postnatal periods.
 For example, ELS may include parental dependency risk-taking or behaviors known to compromise the in utero environment, postnatal care or home environment of the baby.
-For example, maternal postnatal depression. which influences a mother's parenting-style and newborn bonding, is also considered as ELS.
-The term "ACEs", however, is generally used to characterize specific types of first defined in the ACEs stressors, study.^{11,12} The ACEs questionnaire retrospectively surveyed adults for 8 specific adverse experiences in childhood and found that persons who had experienced four or more ACEs compared to those who had experienced none, had 4- to 12-fold increased health risks for alcoholism, drug abuse, depression, and suicide attempts; a 2to 4-fold increases in smoking, poor selfrated health, multiple sexual partners, and sexually transmitted diseases, as well as increases in physical inactivity and severe obesity.11 ACEs also showed a graded relationship to the prevalence of chronic non-communicable adult-onset diseases including ischemic heart disease, type-II diabetes, cancer, chronic lung disease, or liver disease.
-The ACEs were strongly interrelated and persons with multiple categories of childhood exposure were likely to have multiple health risk factors later in life.12

-The type, timing, duration, and frequency of exposures to ELS and/or subsequent ACEs are likely to determine the advent of nervous system dysregulation manifesting through multiple pathways, including: 1) the neuroendocrine axes (hypothalamicpituitary-adrenal, pituitary-thyroid, pituitarygrowth hormone, hypothalamic-pituitarygonadal); 2) the autonomic system (sympathetic or parasympathetic); 3) neuroimmune interactions (innate and adaptive immunity at the cellular and humoral level); and 4) the neuro-enteric system (gastric, intestinal, and hepato-pancreatic).
+For example, maternal postnatal depression, which influences a mother's parenting-style and newborn bonding, is also considered as ELS.
+The term "ACEs", however, is generally used to characterize specific types of first defined in the ACEs stressors, study.
+11,12 The ACEs questionnaire retrospectively surveyed adults for 8 specific adverse experiences in childhood and found that persons who had experienced four or more ACEs compared to those who had experienced none, had 4- to 12-fold increased health risks for alcoholism, drug abuse, depression, and suicide attempts; a 2to 4-fold increases in smoking, poor selfrated health, multiple sexual partners, and sexually transmitted diseases, as well as increases in physical inactivity and severe obesity.
+ACEs also showed a graded relationship to the prevalence of chronic non-communicable adult-onset diseases including ischemic heart disease, type-II diabetes, cancer, chronic lung disease, or liver disease.
+The ACEs were strongly interrelated and persons with multiple categories of childhood exposure were likely to have multiple health risk factors later in life.
+12 pituitary-adrenal, pituitary-thyroid, pituitarygrowth hormone, hypothalamic-pituitarygonadal); 2) the autonomic system (sympathetic or parasympathetic); 3) neuroimmune interactions (innate and adaptive immunity at the cellular and humoral level); and 4) the neuro-enteric system (gastric, intestinal, and hepato-pancreatic).
 Figure 1 summarizes a model for the antecedent and contributing factors leading to the advent of CNS dysregulation.
 This review examines nervous system dysregulation primarily from a psychoneuroendocrine perspective, and does not explore other pathways associated with neuroinflammatory mechanisms, genetic epigenetic and regulation, regulation of the neurenteric system or the human microbiome.